Also in Dr Gray's Hospital - Elgin:

 Remember that although visiting times are quite extensive, it is not intended that visitors remain for the entire visiting period particularly for those who may be quite ill.
 In most instances this is not in the best interests of patients.
 It is often helpful for family and friends to plan their visits in such a way that the patient has the opportunity to have regular visitors, but for short periods only.
 Your co-operation will be appreciated by both patients and staff

 Only 2 visitors are allowed at your bedside at any one time.
-Children may visit you at the discretion of the Nurse in Charge.
+Children may visit you at the discretion of the nurse in charge.
 As you will appreciate some restrictions on visiting are essential to ensure that ward staff are able to carry out their duties.
-If circumstances make it very difficult for friends or relatives to visit during normal hours, please approach the Nurse in Charge of the ward who will consider individual circumstances sympathetically.
+If circumstances make it very difficult for friends or relatives to visit during normal hours, please approach the nurse in charge who will consider individual circumstances sympathetically.